Chart Color Schemes

 Residential development activity is slightly higher than average within Tea Gardens - Hawks Nest when compared nationally

 Tea Gardens - Hawks Nest averaged approximately 31 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25159 homes were approved, with a further 9 approved so far in FY26.
-Each dwelling attracted an average of 2.1 new residents per year during this period.
+Over the past five financial years, from FY21 to FY25159 homes were approved, with an additional 12 approved so far in FY26.
+On average, each dwelling has attracted around 2.1 new residents per year over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development